-As our veterans come home from service in Iraq and Afghanistan, they return changed men and women to communities that have also changed.
+As our veterans come home, they return to communities that have also transformed.
 A vital first step to successful reintegration is making sure veterans and their families have stable housing.
-With secure, safe housing, veterans can focus on other areas of life such as healthcare, employment and education.
+With secure, safe housing, veterans can focus on other areas of life such as employment, education, healthcare, and mental health.